 The UAE is one of the most forward-thinking countries when it comes to embracing blockchain in fintech.
 DFSA, the local authority, recently revealed its Consultation Paper #153 which outlines the rules governing various tokens that are traded within the national borders.
 New changes are mostly positive and make it easier for consumers to purchase and sell their digital assets.
 One example of new positive rules is the ability to offer staking to their clients afforded to providers and allowed as a staple service in the Dubai International Financial Centre (DIFC).

 The VARA authority that governs operation with virtual assets is now in full and issues operational licenses without any delays.
 The number of registered providers is already growing and many experts believe that it will increase by several folds by the Q1 of 2025.
-Abu Dhabi is still slightly ahead thanks to its earlier adoption of practices allowing providers and even new developers to come and work on decentralized systems while abiding by official rules.\
+Abu Dhabi is still slightly ahead thanks to its earlier adoption of practices allowing providers and even new developers to come and work on decentralized systems while abiding by official rules.

 Regional crypto regulations in Turkey

 One of the reasons this particular country is pushing for the adoption of cryptocurrencies, albeit with a very cautious attitude, is the large share of unbanked youth that may prefer using decentralized finance as an alternative to tradfi financial services.
 Over the last five years, the national segment of digital asset trading has been experiencing a massive spur of growth which was noticed by the government that plans to introduce new Capital Markets Law 6362 by 2025.
+This new law will align with state law requirements, impacting the regulatory landscape for digital assets by determining licensing requirements and recognizing blockchain technology.

 Half of the adult population in the country owns coins of all sorts.
 With the rapid inflation and unreliable fiat currency, the desire of the population to use something that appears to be more consistent than the Lira is understandable.
 The absence of juridical guardrails can be extremely dangerous.